2021–22 EuroCup Basketball: Draw

-There were scheduling restrictions: for example, teams from the same city in general were not scheduled to play at home on the same round (to avoid them playing at home on the same day or on consecutive days, due to logistics and crowd control).
+There were scheduling restrictions: for example, teams from the same city in general were not scheduled to play at home in the same round (to avoid them playing at home on the same day or on consecutive days, due to logistics and crowd control).

 Regular season

 The 20 teams were divided into two groups of 10 teams each.
 In each group, teams played against each other home-and-away in a round-robin format for a total of 18 games played by each team.
 The top eight teams from each group advanced to the playoffs, while the last two teams from each group were eliminated.
 The regular season started on 19 October 2021 and ended on 6 April 2022.